 Lower/Middle School Faculty

 Daniel graduated from Green Meadow in 2003.
-He has served as a Lower School assistant for two years before taking his current class in Fall 2017.
-Daniel also works at The Nature Place Day Camp, is completing his Waldorf teacher training at Sunbridge Institute, plays music, and likes to cook and garden.
+He served as a Lower School assistant for two years before taking his current class in Fall 2017.
+Daniel also works at The Nature Place Day Camp, plays music, and likes to cook and garden.
 He got married in October 2015 and welcomed a daughter to his family in August 2016.